RenWro/42Berlin_GetNextLineF/README.md

 ---
 <h1>About it all</h1>

+What is BUFFER_SIZE?

+The BUFFER_SIZE defines the number of bytes that will be read from the file (or file descriptor) in each call to the read() function.
+It directly influences:

+    The number of system calls (read()) performed.
+    The size of the temporary memory allocated for each read operation.

+Stack Compatibility:

+A smaller BUFFER_SIZE reduces the risk of memory overflow on the stack (especially on systems with limited memory), as larger buffers occupy more temporary space.

 Static Buffer as a memory keeper

 In this get_next_line function, we use a static variable like this